james-menzies/dict_challenge/README.md

 ## Introduction

 This was a coding challenge we did in Coder Academy's CCC course, where we had to create a small dictionary type app based on the lesson content that we had recently learned.
-For this project, I had the pleasure of working with @gabrielwongau.
+For this project, I had the pleasure of working with [Gabriel Wong](https://github.com/GabrielWongAu).
 The programming features we were encouraged to use were:

 * OOP paradigms, particularly the use of classes
 * The classmethod and staticmethod decorators